BabarAli93/EdgeBus/README.md

 #### dataset
 To generate dataset, first of all there is a need to create a JSON file or modify an existing containing the configurations of servers, servers quantity, total containers and their resource request.
 For that, you can use existing one at [EdgeBus/data/configs/generation-configs/hetero-configs/heterodataset.json](https://github.com/BabarAli93/EdgeBus/tree/main/data/configs/generation-configs/hetero-configs/heterodataset.json).

 Given configuration will create one edge server with 2 core CPU and 8GB RAM, four containers/ services with two resources of CPU and RAM.
-Each service will be requesting for 250MB RAM and 125 mil cores of CPU (1000 milicores=1vCPU).
+Each service will be requesting for 250MB RAM and 125 mili cores of CPU (1000 milicores=1vCPU).
 You can modify the CPU and RAM of each node individually at 'nodes_cap_rng'.
 For detailed reference visit the [JSON configuration](https://github.com/BabarAli93/EdgeBus/tree/main/data/configs/generation-configs/hetero-configs/heterodataset.json) file.
 Finally, the workload shows the CPU and memory laod to put inside each container.
 ```
 {
     "notes":"Paper Heterogeneous dataset: 8 Nodes, 16 services",